IS2AI/Chat_GPT_for_Nutritional_Recommendation_System/README.md

 cases_results_2.zip - contain the data in Kazakh language

 cases_results_2_tr.zip - contain the data in Kazakh language with the translation before passing to the Chat-GPT

+Use gpt_response_extraction.py to extract the output using the Chat-GPT api.

+## File structure

+Each file contains the patient profiles, followed by the query and Chat-GPT output.